-- Think about the role you want to have in making your medical decisions.
-Review the background listed in the report and figure X on page X to see where shared decision making should be used. - For treatments or tests that are preference-sensitive, do you want to share your preferences and concerns with your clinical team, or would you rather just follow their advice? - If you want to engage in shared decision-making, ask your provider to have a shared decision making conversation with you.
-Ask whether a patient decision aid is available. - Ask your care provider about the test or treatment options available, including the option of "doing nothing" or "watchful waiting." - Ask about the expected outcomes of the various options, including the option of "watchful waiting" and how likely you are to experience the benefits and risks of each option. - Ask questions to be sure you understand your choices. - Share your concerns and preferences. - Remember that some medical decisions don't need to be made right away.
+- Think about your broad health and wellness-related goals (e.g., being able to attend an upcoming family wedding). - Where different options are available, like the areas noted in this document, provide your provider(s) with information about your values and preferences and discuss options, tradeoffs, and implications of a decision together. - Ask about whether a patient decision aid is available. - Ask your care provider about the test or treatment options available, including the option of "doing nothing" or "watchful waiting." - Ask about the expected outcomes of the various options, including the option of "watchful waiting" and how likely you are to experience the benefits and risks of each option. - Ask questions to be sure you understand your choices. - Share your concerns and preferences. - There are many good frameworks to help you have this conversation or guidance on how to make decisions including the patient decision aids available on the Health Care Authority's website, those on the Ottawa website, the Washington Health Alliance's Own Your Health website, and materials through Choosing Wisely. - Remember that some medical decisions don't need to be made right away.
 Find out if you need to decide right away, or can take time to think about it or talk it over with others.
 Find out if you can change your decision in the future, such as doing nothing now, and revisiting the decision later.

-Patient Advocates and Community Organizations
+Patient Advocates and Community or Quality Improvement Organizations

-- Educate patients about the value of shared decision making, and support empowering them to request shared decision making. - Educate communities about the impact of shared decision making on health outcomes and health equity. - Identify specific areas where shared decision making can be used to address community needs (e.g., underutilization of screening in a minority community) and work with provider groups to implement changes.
+- Educate patients about the value of shared decision making, and support empowering them to request shared decision making. - Educate communities about the impact of shared decision making on health outcomes and health equity. - Identify specific areas where shared decision making can be used to address needs in your community (e.g., underutilization of colon cancer screening in a minority community) and partner with delivery systems to address unmet need. - Develop and implement a strategy for nation-wide certification of patient decision aids.